alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/README.md

 # Windows GUI-stuff in C++: a tutorial.

-Desktop Windows API level programming starting from the ground up, in C++17.
+Desktop Windows API level programming from the ground up, in C++17.

 ![An "Hello, world!" message box](docs/part-02/images/sshot.part-2-message-box.png)